modernish/modernish/README.md

 as it is integrated into the shell grammar.
-Nevertheless, it increases confusion, as entirely different grammar and quoting rules apply within `[[`...`]]` than outside it, yet many scripts end up using them interchangebaly.
+Nevertheless, it increases confusion, as entirely different grammar and quoting rules apply within `[[`...`]]` than outside it, yet many scripts end up using them interchangeably.
 It is also not available on all POSIX shells.
 (To make matters worse, Busybox ash has a false-friend `[[` that is just an alias of `[`, with none of the shell grammar integration!)